Why Inventory Management is Important in Business

 Preventing Stockouts: The Cost of Empty Shelves

-Stockouts can be harmful to a business in addition to being an annoyance.
+Stockouts can be harmful to a business.
 Customers are more inclined to resort to competitors who can meet their needs when products are unavailable.
-Loss of revenue can be expensive, but it’s not the only disadvantage.

 Efficient Resource Allocation: Maximizing Efficiency